mtec-TUB/pillow/README.md

 ## **Output**

+You can choose the desired output format inside the [config.yaml](/config.yaml).
+Possible formats are: 'npz', 'edf' and 'hdf5'.

-The pipeline will generate one .npz file per processed channel per file in a channel based folder structure.
-Thus three input .edf files with each five recorded channels will result in five output folders named after the channels with each containing three .npz files.
+If you choose 'npz', the pipeline will generate one .npz file per processed channel per file in a channel based folder structure.
+Thus for example three input .edf files with each five recorded channels will result in five output folders named after the channels with each containing three .npz files.
 It can happen that the output folders do not all contain the same number of files (number of input files) which means that some input files did not include all channels that were defined to be processed.

-If not defined differently the files are saved in the same subfolder structure as they were found in the data directory.
-The output folder (DS_harmonized) will have two subfolders corresponding to the harmonized files resampled to 100Hz and filtered (100Hz_filt) and in the original sample rate (orig).

-Example: the 100Hz resampled signal of channel ECG found in `/sleep_data/ABC_dataset/polysomnography/follow_up/abc_001.edf` will be saved as `/sleep_data/ABC_dataset/ABC_harmonized/100Hz_filt/follow_up/ECG/ECG_abc_001.npz`
+This structure is espacially helpful if you plan to use the processed data as input for SleePyCo.

-The `.npz` files can be extracted with `numpy.load()` and contain the following entries:
+The `.npz` files can be extracted afterwars with `numpy.load()` and contain the following entries:

 - **x**: Processed signal data array with dim [num_epochs, epoch_dur * fs]
 - **y**: Sleep stage annotations ("W": 0, "N1": 1, "N2": 2, "N3": 3, "REM": 4)
 - **fs**: Sampling rate
 - **ch_label**: Channel label (like it was originally found in the input file)
-- **start_datetime**: Start date and time of the recording if existed
-- **file_duration**: Total duration of the original signal in seconds
+- **file_duration**: Total duration of the signal in seconds
 - **epoch_duration**: Duration of each epoch (def: 30 seconds)
-- **n_all_epochs**: Total number of epochs before cleaning
 - **n_epochs**: Number of final processed epochs (without labeled as Movement or Artifact and with shortened wake periods at beginning and ending of file)

 If there is a second annotation entry called **y2**, this results from a second scorer (for example in ISRUC dataset)

+If the output format 'edf' is chosen, the pipeline will generate one edf file per input psg file, including all chosen channels.
+The annotations will be stored inside the edf annotation channel.

+For the output format hdf5, the pipeline will generate one h5 file per input psg file, including all chosen channels.
+You will find the metadata as h5 attributes and the annotations as a h5 dataset called 'y'.
+The signals will be stored inside the h5 group 'signals', with each channel stored as a h5 dataset inside this group, with its corresponding metadata (channel name, sampling rate etc.) as attributes.
+You can use https://hdfviewer.com/ to check the structure before trying to load it programatically.

 ---